Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 • The provider is not a licensed healthcare professional

-• You smell ozone in the treatment room (indicates improper ventilation or equipment)
+• You smell ozone in the treatment room, which indicates poor ventilation or equipment

 Ozone therapy can interact with certain medications:

-• Anticoagulants (warfarin, heparin): Ozone has mild anticoagulant effects.
-Dosage adjustments may be needed.
+• Anticoagulants (warfarin, heparin): Ozone has mild anticoagulant effects, so dosage adjustments may be needed.
 Inform your provider.

 • ACE inhibitors: Some practitioners report enhanced hypotensive effects.
 Monitor blood pressure.

-• Antioxidant supplements: High-dose vitamin C, glutathione, or NAC taken immediately before ozone therapy may reduce its effectiveness.
-Most practitioners recommend spacing these 2-4 hours apart.
+• Antioxidant supplements: High-dose vitamin C, glutathione, or NAC taken immediately before ozone may reduce its effect.
+Most practitioners space these 2 to 4 hours apart.

 • Use only medical-grade generators designed for human use

-• Never exceed recommended concentrations (typically 20-40 mcg/mL for rectal, lower for ear)
+• Never exceed recommended concentrations (typically 20 to 40 mcg/mL for rectal, lower for ear)

 • Always use in a well-ventilated area